We Did It! Highlights From The Sweat Challenge

-For those who’ve been with SWEAT for a while, you shared your progress and celebrated your wins with the community!
+For those who’ve been with Sweat for a while, we loved to see you sharing your progress and celebrating your wins with the community!

-Whether you’ve learned how to do a new exercise, started a new habit or discovered motivation you didn’t know you had, your achievements are amplified when you share them with women going through a similar journey!
+Whether you’ve tried a new training style, started a new habit or discovered motivation you didn’t know you had, your achievements are amplified when you share them with women going through a similar journey!

 We will keep going strong together